SwedbankPay/developer.swedbankpay.com/_includes/callback.md

 {% endif %}

-When performing an HTTP `GET` request towards the URI found in the `transaction.id` field of the callback, the response is going to look something like the abbreviated example provided below.
+When performing an HTTP `GET` request towards the URL found in the `transaction.id` field of the callback, the response is going to look something like the abbreviated example provided below.